pith. sign in

 why it matters in Recognition Science

-The module supplies the operative-domain structure to the MainTheorem package.
-That package assembles the formal chain closest to the paper's headline: scale-free comparison factors through positive ratios, no-hidden-state finite comparison yields counted-once composition, and counted-once finite logical comparison forces the RCL family.
-It thereby supports the T5 J-uniqueness and T6 phi fixed-point steps.
+This module feeds the MainTheorem package, which collects the formal chain: scale-free comparison factors through positive ratios; no-hidden-state finite comparison gives counted-once composition; counted-once finite logical comparison forces the RCL family.
+It supplies the domain identification step in the logic-as-functional-equation development.

 scope and limits